-Figure 6-14 shows the tri-speed clock management following the Hewlett Packard RGMII specification v1.3.
-GTX_CLK must be provided to the Ethernet MAC with a high-quality, 125 MHz clock that satisfies the IEEE Std 802.3-2002 requirements.
-The EMAC#PHYTXGMIIMIICLKOUT port generates the appropriate frequency derived from GTX_CLK and depending on the operating frequency of the link.
-It clocks directly the RGMII_TXD ODDR registers.
+Figure 6-12 shows the tri-speed clock management following the Hewlett Packard RGMII Specification v1.3.
+GTX_CLK must be provided to the Ethernet MAC with a high-quality, 125 MHz clock that satisfies the IEEE Std 802.3-2005 requirements.